QuarkChain/pm/L2/opup_devnet_test.md

     cast send $BOB_ADDRESS --value 500000000000000 --private-key=$GS_ADMIN_PRIVATE_KEY
     cast balance $BOB_ADDRESS
     ```
 3. We need to deploy a contract which delegates calls from the user and executes on their behalf.
-The contract itself is very basic, it will delegate the call and emit an Executed event for debugging purposes:
+The contract itself is very basic, it will delegate the call and emit an Executed event for debugging purposes (Note that you may need to set `eof = false` in the foundry.toml file):
     ```bash
     forge create SimpleDelegateContract --private-key $BOB_PK --broadcast
     export SIMPLE_DELEGATE_ADDRESS="<enter-contract-address>"